Oneil Cruz Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The Red Sox pitching staff was 19th in MLB last season with a collective 8.5 strikeouts per nine innings.
+- The Red Sox pitching staff ranked 19th in MLB last season with a collective 8.5 strikeouts per nine innings.

-- Red Sox pitchers combined to surrender 185 total home runs last year (1.1 per game).
-That ranked 23rd in baseball.
+- Red Sox pitchers combined to give up 185 total home runs at a rate of 1.1 per game (23rd in baseball).

-- Pivetta starts for the first time this season for the Red Sox.
+- Kluber (0-1) pitches for the Red Sox to make his second start of the season.

-- When he last appeared on Wednesday, Oct.
-5, the 30-year-old righty started the game and went four innings against the Tampa Bay Rays.
+- The right-hander last appeared on Thursday against the Baltimore Orioles, when he tossed 3 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.